 Specifically, the FCC has consistently held that "[a] rate based on fully allocated costs," such as the rental rate paid to Florida pole owners, "by definition encompasses all pole related costs and additional charges are not appropriate."
-As a result, the "costs attendant to routine inspections of poles, which benefit all attachers, should be included in the maintenance costs account and allocated to each attacher in accordance with the [FCC's rent] formula."
+As a result, the "costs attendant to routine inspections of poles, which benefit all attachers, should be included in the maintenance costs account and allocated to each attacher in accordance with the Commission's formula."
 For example, FERC Account 593 includes the expenses for inspection and maintenance of overhead distribution lines and is factored into the carrying charges that make up an electric utility's annual rent, including tree-trimming expenses.
-Therefore, any costs for TECO's inspection program must likewise be allocated to each attacher through the rental rate formula, if at all.

-Moreover, it remains to be seen whether, how and to what extent TECO might attempt to assign responsibility (and thus correction costs) for non-compliant poles or attachments discovered pursuant to its inspection program.
-Although TECO claims its "[c]omprehensive loading analysis results will indicate the percent of utilization by each attaching entity," it does not explain how this will demonstrate who caused the pole to become overloaded.
-Further, if it is determined that TECO caused the pole to be overloaded, the pole will be replaced and the attaching entities will be required to pay to transfer their attachments.
-Plan at 7.5.1.
-This is not permitted by federal law.
-Utilities are "prohibited from holding [the cable attacher] responsible for costs arising from the correction of safety violation of attachers [including the pole owner]
+Moreover, it remains to be seen whether, how and to what extent Gulf Power might attempt to assign responsibility (and thus correction costs) for non-compliant poles or attachments discovered pursuant to routine inspections.
+Utilities are "prohibited from holding [an attacher] responsible for costs arising from the correction of safety violation of attachers